GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 It costs quite a lot to change a protocol, especially when it does not suits the interface of upper layer and below layer.
 Because change of interface means change the protocol, which result into a change of the whole networking system.
 That is a revolution.

-As long as a layer....
+As long as a layer provides the expected service to the layer above it.
+The specific implementation of its function can be modified or replace without requiring changes to the surrounding layer.

-At each layer a Header can be added to the data unit. at layer 2 a T.. is added as ...
+At each layer a Header can be added to the data unit.
+At layer 2 a Trailer is added as well.

 <h1 style="color:grey">Physical Layer</h1>

 >the physical layer is responsible for transmitting individual bits from one node to the next.

-the major duties of the physical layer: Physical characteristics of interfaces and media.
-The physical layer defines characteristics of the interface between the divides and the transmission meaning.
+the major duties of the physical layer:
+1. Physical characteristics of interfaces and media The physical layer defines characteristics of the interface between the divides and the transmission meaning.
 It also defines the type of transmission media.

-representation of logical bits: voltage, light, etc. Most times we use +5V trans to -5V to represent logical 1; -5V trans to +5V to represent logical 0.
+2. representation of logical bits
+Voltage, light, etc. Most times we use +5V trans to -5V to represent logical 1; -5V trans to +5V to represent logical 0.
 Because that way we will not get a constant signal +5V, which is hard to decide the beginning and the end of each bit.

-Data rate
+3. Data rate
-The transmission layer ...... of a bit.
+The transmission rate is also defined by the physical layer.
+The physical layer defines the duration of a bit.

-Synchronization of bits (difference of CPU clock might cause a problem)
+4. Synchronization of bits
+Difference of CPU clock might cause a problem.

 <p style="color:red">Lecture 5</p>